machamp-nlp/machamp/README.md

 ```

 Every dataset needs at least a name (UD-EWT), a `train_data_path`,
-`validation_data_path`, and `word_idx`.
+`dev_data_path`, and `word_idx`.
 The `word_idx` tells the model in which
 column the input words can be found.

 Every task requires a unique name, a `task_type` and a `column_idx`.
 The
 `task_type` should be one of `seq`, `string2string`, `dependency`, `multi_seq`,
 `seq_bio`, `classification`, these are explained in more detail below.
 The
 `column_idx` indicates the column from which the labels of the task should be
 read.

 ```
-python3 train.py --dataset_config configs/ewt.json --device 0
+python3 train.py --dataset_configs configs/ewt.json --device 0
 ```

 You can set `--device -1` to use the cpu.
 The model will be saved in
 `logs/ewt/<date>_<time>` (you can also specify another name for the model with
 `--name`).
 We have prepared several scripts to download data, and
 corresponding configuration files, these can be found in the `configs` and the
 `test` directory.